za3k/za3k.com/archive/invincible.md

     - If two Heroes fail, the first Hero to attempt describes how they failed, and the second Hero describes how they tried to help and how that also failed.
 - Obstacles (Success)
     - No Hero takes damage.
     - Whichever Hero actually beat the Obstacle gets the loot.
-(See Heroes to learn about loot)
+(See "Making Heroes" to learn about loot)
     - If one Hero beat the Obstacle, they describe how they succeeded.
     - If one Hero failed and a second Hero beat the Obstacle: the succeeding Hero humorously describes how the first Hero was failing, and how the second Hero did things right after they jumped in.
     - The Hero describes where and how they got the Loot, what it is, and how the Hero improves.
     - After an Obstacle is beaten, it is removed from play.
 That Villain turns face-up the next Obstacle in their lair, and describes it aloud to the Heroes just like the first.
 - Final Villain Showdown
-    - When turning face-up the final card, the Villain describes their inner sanctum, and how the villain greets the Hero.
-They describe the villain in more detail, hinting at any weaknesses, and their secret goal.
+    - Turning face-up the final Obstacle, the Villain themselves, is more detailed.
+The Villain describes their inner sanctum, and how the villain greets the Hero.
+They describe the villain's appearance and activities in detail, hinting at any special weaknesses or secret goal.
     - The final fight works exactly like any normal Obstacle.
     - When the final Villain is defeated (or wins against a Hero), the Villain can help describe the action if they want.
 Villains are encouraged to cry out "No, this cannot be!
 I AM INVINCIBLE!" or similar nonsense on defeat.
 - Winning or Losing the Game